Eduart80/SBA-3-Design-and-Development/Readme.md

 Using the same pre-text, titles, paragraphs, and pictures provided by Frontend Mentor.
 Difficulty: Intermediate

-Version control: GitHub
-Inside the MERN repo lives SBA 3

-Initialize git
+Initialize git,
-Add all changes, commit, and push to the cloud Refernce for commit history, go to link: https://github.com/Eduart80/HTML_CSS_JS/tree/main/SBA%203%20Design%20and%20Development
+Add all changes, commit, and push to the cloud.
+Refernce for commit history, go to link: https://github.com/Eduart80/HTML_CSS_JS/tree/main/SBA%203%20Design%20and%20Development